Searching for Invariant Solutions to Wall-Bounded Flows using Resolvent-Based Optimisation: Methodology

-where $\left(\cdot\right)^\top$ denotes the transpose.
-This inner-product induces an associated norm $\norm{\bm{u}}_{\Omega_t}=\sqrt{\innprod{\bm{u}}{\bm{u}}_{\Omega_t}}$.
-Thus, any velocity fields that has a finite norm under this definition is an element of the underlying Hilbert space, denoted with $\chi$, and has finite kinetic energy.
+The operator $\vdot$ denotes the Euclidean dot product between two finite vectors.
+For real valued vectors this given as $\bm{u}\vdot\bm{v}=\bm{u}^\top\bm{v}$ where $(\cdot)^\top$ denotes the transpose of the a vector, and for complex valued vectors it is $\bm{u}\vdot\bm{v}=\bm{u}^\dagger\bm{v}$ where $(\cdot)^\dagger$ denotes the conjugate transpose of the vector.
+This inner product induces an associated norm $\norm{\bm{u}}_{\Omega_t}=\sqrt{\innprod{\bm{u}}{\bm{u}}_{\Omega_t}}$.
+Thus, any velocity field that has a finite norm under this definition is an element of the underlying Hilbert space, denoted with $\chi$, and has finite kinetic energy.
 We now define the space of all periodic incompressible flow fields that obey the boundary and periodicity conditions

 The elements of $\mathcal{P}_T$ are state-space loops that do not necessarily obey \eqref{eq:dynamical-system}.
-In general $T$ is not known a priori and should be included as part of the optimisation problem.
-The goal is to derive a method that converges to the subset of $\mathcal{P}_T$ that obey \eqref{eq:dynamical-system}.
-This can be done by introducing a mapping $\mathcal{R}\colon\mathcal{P}_T\to\mathbb{R}_{\geq0}$ such that $\mathcal{R}\left[\bm{u}\right]=0$ if and only if $\bm{u}\in\mathcal{P}_T$ and $\bm{u}$ satisfies \eqref{eq:dynamical-system}, otherwise $\mathcal{R}>0$.
+In general $T$ is not known a priori and should be included as part of the search for a solution.
+The goal is to derive a method that converges to elements of the subset of $\mathcal{P}_T$ that obey \eqref{eq:dynamical-system}.
+This can be done by introducing a mapping $\mathcal{R}\colon\mathcal{P}_T\to\mathbb{R}_{\geq0}$ such that $\mathcal{R}\left[\bm{u}\right]=0$ if and only if $\bm{u}\in\mathcal{P}_T$ and $\bm{u}$ satisfies \eqref{eq:dynamical-system}; otherwise, $\mathcal{R}>0$.
 This is equivalent to defining an objective function whose global minima ($\mathcal{R}=0$) correspond to periodic solutions of \eqref{eq:dynamical-system} that are divergence-free and obey the no-slip and periodicity boundary conditions, called here the global residual.
-To obtain the global residual, first a local residual that quantifies the violation of the Navier-Stokes equations at every point in $\Omega_t$ needs to be defined as follows
+To obtain the global residual, first a local residual that quantifies the violation of the Navier-Stokes equations at every point in $\Omega_t$ is defined as follows

 Figure~\ref{fig:var-optimisation} shows a representation of the local residual defined on all points of a state-space loop representing a periodic flow.
 The local residual spans the distance between the rate of change of a state-space loop and the forcing imposed by the Navier-Stokes equations.
 The task of finding periodic solutions to \eqref{eq:dynamical-system} in the space $\mathcal{P}_T$ can now be stated in terms of the following optimisation problem